Please send requests/suggestions if you have them!

 A very contact-y term, this refers the dancer on the bottom of a lift or a position of support, as opposed to the over-dancer.
 I first heard this term from Gretchen Spiro, who I think got it from Martin Keogh, who may have got it from Nancy Stark Smith.
 The term is used, I think, to emphasize that the under-dancer is dancing, and has a potentially active role while on the bottom.
 The under-dancer can be more than just a static platform for the other dancer to spin and twirl upon.

-I have had heated arguments about what this term means, and I have been spending at least four years trying to understand the differences in how people use this term.
+I have had heated arguments about what this term means, and I spent at least four years trying to understand the differences in how people use this term.
 I think most contact dancers would agree that weight-sharing involves some amount of pressure through the point of contact exerted by the bodies of both partners, and also that this is a common skill and an important option in a contact improvisation dance.
 But then it gets complicated fast.
 Does weight-sharing mean that I am off-balance into the point of contact?
 Does it mean that if you move away, I will fall?
 Is there a difference between weight-sharing and pushing, and if so, what is it?
-I hope to write about this more at some point.
-Some of my views are contained in the entry for A-frame above.
+More of my views on this are contained in my sprawling, vaguely Biblical post, “Three Fundamental Styles of Contact Improvisation,” as well as in the entry for A-frame above.

 CI: Contact Improvisation

 ECITE: European Contact Improvisation Teachers Exchange

 GLACIER: Great Lakes Area Contact Improvisation Enthusiasts Retreat.
 See above.